 I have 30 items you need to survive a pandemic today.
 This is just a small list to get you started.
-I wrote a post about this a few years ago and I’m updating that article.
-Flu season is right around the corner, and who knows what else may pop up in our community to make us sick this year or next.
+I wrote a post about this several years ago and I’m updating that article.
+My book: Prepare Your Family For Survival

-Below is a list of 30 pandemic essentials to start with that I feel we need in our emergency buckets, boxes or containers.
-Here’s the deal we all keep hearing about the different strains of FLU or MRSE.
-Let me explain what I call a Pandemic Flu Outbreak.
-A Pandemic Flu is a virulent human flu that will cause a global outbreak or pandemic of a very serious illness.
+Below is a list of 30 pandemic essentials to start with that I feel we need in our emergency buckets, boxes, or containers.
+Here’s the deal we all keep hearing about the different strains of Influenza Stats or MRSA.

 Right now there is currently no pandemic flu but because our bodies might have very little immunity to a HUGE outbreak the disease can spread easily from person to person.

 This is why I feel so strongly about having a Pandemic Essentials bucket.
 I know we all have first aid kits.
 When was the last time we looked to see if we have current items in our cabinets?

 How many alternative home remedies are we prepared to make or use?
 These 30 pandemic essentials are the bare minimum needed.
-Please note I am not a doctor, nurse or anyone in the medical field.
+Please note I am not a doctor, nurse, or anyone in the medical field.

 Survive A Pandemic